-That’s the latest discount I got off of my purchase at Macys.com with only two extra clicks, thanks to the Ebates cash back app.
+That’s the latest discount I got off of my purchase at Macys.com with only two extra clicks, thanks to the Rakuten cash back app (formerly known as Ebates).

 This money-saving tool, which I never go online shopping without, has saved me over $250 on things that I was already intending to buy.

-Because I love to share the wealth, I want to show you how does Ebates work exactly, and teach you all the ways you can easily make money through Ebates.
+Because I love to share the wealth, I want to show you how does Rakuten work exactly, and teach you all the ways you can easily make money through Rakuten.

 In this post, you’ll learn:

-- How to use Ebates to earn or save money
+- How to use Rakuten to earn or save money

-- Tips and tricks for maximizing your earnings from Ebates
+- Tips and tricks for maximizing your earnings from Rakuten

-- A way to earn from Ebates even if you don’t buy a single thing
+- A way to earn from Rakuten even if you don’t buy a single thing

 This post may contain affiliate links.
 See disclosure for more details.